Sediment Filter Bag

 - Permittivity of Dewatering Bag Fabric

 Sediment filter bags are typically placed in level locations to prevent the bag from sliding or moving during the filtering process.
 Depending on the size of your dewatering bag, they may also be placed in containment units such as a 20 foot drop box, a dump truck, or other similar items.
-If placed on a ground location, runoff from these tanks should be guided to the nearest inlet.
+If placed on a ground location, runoff from the sediment filter bag should be guided to the nearest inlet.

 When using the sediment filter bags, dewatering units are typically hooked up to an available discharge hose.
 Each dewatering bag can typically handle a discharge hose that measures either two, three, or four inches.